Evans Lookout in Blackheath (Panoramic Grose Valley Views)

 Walks at Evans Lookout

-If you’d like to do more than just soaking in the beautiful views, there are some fantastic bushwalks at the Evans Lookout.
+If you’d like to do more than just soak in the beautiful views, there are a few great bushwalks you can do from there.

-One of the most classic and most enjoyable hikes in the Blue Mountains is the 6 km long Grand Canyon circuit walk.
+One of the most classic and most enjoyable hikes in the Blue Mountains is the 6 km long Grand Canyon Walk.

-This track is not for the fainthearted, as it descends deep into the valley, navigating through lush rainforest with several creek crossings, small waterfalls, and rock overhangs to conquer.
+This track is not for the fainthearted, as it descends into the canyon, navigating through lush rainforest with several creek crossings, small waterfalls, and rock overhangs.

 Grand Canyon Walk